pekrau/CouchDB2/README.md

 ViewResult(rows, offset, total_rows)
 ```
 - `rows`: the list of `Row` objects.
-- `offset`: the offset used for this set of rows.
+- `offset`: the offset used for the set of rows.
 - `total_rows`: the total number of rows selected.

 ### rows